LinuxForHealth/docs/docs/_sources/tutorials/quickstart.rst.txt

    http://localhost:9000/

-Scoll down and click on the 'HL7-V2_ADT' topic.
+Scoll down and click on the 'FHIR-R4_PATIENT' topic.

 Click 'View Messages', then click 'View Messages' again on the next page.
 This will take you to a list of all messages for the topic.

 Navigate to the message at the offset indicated in the result.
-For example, from 'HL7-V2_ADT-0@7' in the result, we know the message is at offset '7' in the 'HL7-V2_ADT' topic.
-At your result offset, you should see the HL7v2 ADT message sent to Linux for Health.
+For example, from 'FHIR-R4_PATIENT-0@0' in the result, we know the message is at offset '0' in the 'FHIR-R4_PATIENT' topic.
+At your result offset, you should see the FHIR R4 message sent to Linux for Health.